Mike Ginley

 This will now show you which pages are not performing well.
 You can also sort by pages with the least impressions or clicks when you weed out pages that are not in the index.

-• Column D: Days Since Crawled Less Than Average – Has it been a while since Google crawled this page?
+• Column F: Days Since Crawled Less Than Median – Has it been a while since Google crawled this page?
 Not a good sign of quality.
 Maybe needs more internal links and refreshed content to show Google that it has changed.

-• Column C: Impressions Less Than A Quarter of the Total Average – I use the quarter calculation to help weed out outliers that may skew the average.
-If your pages are not meeting a quarter of the average impressions, they need some work.
+• Column E: Impressions Less Than A Quarter of the Total Median – I use the quarter calculation to help weed out outliers that may skew the median.
+If your pages are not meeting a quarter of the median impressions, they need some work.

-• Column B: Clicks Less Than A Quarter of the Total Average – Same as above, but it’s easy for impressions to meet the threshold, clicks not so much.
+• Column D: Clicks Less Than A Quarter of the Total Median – Same as above, but it’s easy for impressions to meet the threshold, clicks not so much.
 Maybe you’re getting a lot of impressions, but not clicks.
 Time to dive in and see why.

 What Is Useful Content?